 - swelling in the extremities

-In general, the more serious the congenital defect, the earlier it will be diagnosed.
+In general, the more serious the congenital defect, the earlier it will manifest.